sambanova/toolbench/README.md

 \[Note\] The checkpoints provided in this section is only for initial study purpose, we do not expect the checkpoints to perform well in other tool tasks.
-Improvement will come in along the way and we also encourage the community to contribute!
+We highly encourage the community to contribute!

 ## Citation